MatsukawaGenta/genmai-tips/opencv/README.md

 Basic sample for image processing of a video.
 * 03_movie_resize.py
 Sample for resizing a video.
+* 04_picamera2_opencv.py
+Basic sample for picamera2 and opencv.

 ## Usage
 * Video resources are in data directory.